IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-ietf-ccwg-rfc8298bis-screamv2.md

 ## Media Rate Control {#media-rate-control-2}

 The media rate control algorithm is executed whenever the reference window is updated and calculates the target bitrate.
-It is however not necessary to execute this part more often than the frame period of the media encoder.
+It is, however, not necessary to execute this part more often than the frame period of the media encoder.

 * target_bitrate (0): Media target bitrate [bps].